miekg/gitopper/README.md

 - Install grafana OSS version from the their website (just using this as a test case, nothing special here)
 - Compile the gitopper binary: `go build`
-- Start as root: `sudo ./gitopper -c config`
+- Start as root: `sudo ./gitopper -c config.toml -h grafana.atoom.net`

 And things should work then.
 I.e. in /etc/grafana you should see the content of the *miekg/blah-origin* repository.